jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-Groups Managed Detection and Response Security Operations Center (SOC) with the opportunity to detect suspicious behavior, in real\-time, even when network traffic is encrypted.In December 2021, NCC Group commenced our annual research project with theCentre for Doctoral Training in Data Intensive Science (CDT in DIS) at University College London (UCL), where we will in 2022 be studying the use of Generative Adversarial Networks (GANs) for fuzzing.In December 2021, Jennifer Fernick published On the malicious use of large language models like GPT\-3, in which she asked,Can large language models generate exploits?
-This blogpost explored the question of whether (and how) large language models like GPT\-3 or their successors may be useful for exploit generation, and proposed an offensive security research agenda for large language models.132021 NCC Group Annual Research ReportMisinformation, Deepfakes, and Synthetic MediaIn October 2021, Jennifer Fernick discussed the problemof deepfake detection in the Threatscape 2023 and Beyond panel at MapleSec, also covered by IT World Canada.
+Groups Managed Detection and Response Security Operations Center (SOC) with the opportunity to detect suspicious behavior, in real\-time, even when network traffic is encrypted.
+In December 2021, NCC Group commenced our annual research project with theCentre for Doctoral Training in Data Intensive Science (CDT in DIS) at University College London (UCL), where we will in 2022 be studying the useof Generative Adversarial Networks (GANs) for fuzzing.
+In December 2021, Jennifer Fernick published On the malicious use of large language models like GPT\-3, in which she asked,Can large language models generate exploits?
+This blogpost explored the question of whether (and how) large language models like GPT\-3 or their successors may be useful for exploit generation, and proposed an offensive security research agenda for large language models.
+Into 2022, we will be continuing research on several A.I. security related projects including:
+
+Real\-world, practical attacks on machine learning systems, including both a whitepaper as well as new findings and attacks
+
+Machine learning techniques for vulnerability finding in C source code, studying the comparative performance between graph\-based methods and NLP (natural language processing)\-based methods
+
+New work in the use of Generative Adversarial Networks (GANs) to improve fuzzer performance
+
+Studying the security and privacy implications underlying chatbots, and studying an attack model that treats chatbots as an oracle for private or sensitive training data 14
+2021 NCC Group Annual Research Report
+Misinformation, Deepfakes,
+and Synthetic Media
+In October 2021, Jennifer Fernick discussed the problem of deepfake detection in the Threatscape 2023 and Beyond panel at MapleSec, also covered by IT World Canada.
 In this presentation, she challenged the idea that deepfakes could ever be reliably detected, warning that